BlasBenito/myWebsite/content/post/03_shared_folder_in_cluster/index.markdown

 ---
+title: "Setup of a Shared Folder in a Home Cluster"
+author: ''
 date: "2021-01-03"
-diagram: true
+slug: shared-folder-home-cluster
+categories: []
+tags: [home-cluster]
+subtitle: ''
+summary: 'Notes on how to configure a shared folder for a beowulf home cluster'
+authors: [admin]
+lastmod: '2025-01-13T05:14:20+01:00'
+featured: yes
+draft: false
 image:
   caption: 'Image credit: **Blas M. Benito**'
-  placement: 3
+  focal_point: Smart
+  margin: auto
+projects: []
 math: true
-title: Setup of a shared folder in a home cluster
-draft: false
 ---

 In the previous posts I have covered how to [setup a home cluster](https://www.blasbenito.com/post/01_home_cluster/), and how to [run parallel processes with `foreach` in R](https://www.blasbenito.com/post/02_parallelizing_loops_with_r/).
 However, so far I haven't covered how to setup a folder shared among the cluster nodes to store the results of parallel computations.